Easy Mexican Rice

 Tomato sauce added to stockpot

-Make in advance and reheat info:
+Make in advance and reheat

-This can be made in advance and stored in the fridge (covered) for up to three days.
+Mexican rice can be made in advance and stored in the fridge (covered) for up to three days.
 When reheating, you may need to add a little water or broth;reheat in the microwave or on the stove top.

 Doubling the recipe? read on…

-If you double the ingredients, you’ll want to brown the rice (in oil) in batches, because the skillet isn’t big enough to brown it all at once.
+If you double the ingredients, you’ll want to brown the rice (in oil) in batches, because the skillet typically isn’t big enough to brown it all at once.

 ♥ If you make this recipe, please scroll down and leave a rating and comment !
 I love to hear from you!